terryyin/rubygem_digger/notebook/Paper.md

 ## Recommendations / Prospects  for Future Research / Work

-Similar works can be done for the Python Package Index (Van Rossum 2007), JavaScript nmp (Wittern et al. 2016) and many other package management systems for open source software.
+Similar works can be done for the Python Package Index (Van Rossum 2007), JavaScript npm (Wittern et al. 2016) and many other package management systems for open source software.

 In my processed data, I use the "age" until a software component becoming